-(a) Minimum access standard: If a Connection Applicant requires that its market network service facility be automatically disconnected from the

-- (b) There is no automatic access standard for this technical requirement. - (c) For the purposes of this clause S5.3a.14, the abnormal conditions include: - (1) frequency outside the extreme frequency excursion tolerance limits; - (2) sustained and uncontrollable DC current beyond a short term current rating for the period assigned to that rating; - (3) DC voltage above the voltage maximum rating or sustained below any lower limit for stable operation; - (4) voltage to frequency ratio beyond a transformer magnetic flux based voltage to frequency rating; - (5) sustained voltage fluctuations at the connection point beyond the level determined under clause S5.1.5(a); - (6) sustained harmonic voltage distortion at the connection point beyond the level determined under clause S5.1.6(a); - (7) sustained negative phase sequence voltage at the connection point beyond the level determined under clause S5.1.7(a); and - (8) any similar condition agreed between the Market Network Service Provider and AEMO after consultation with each relevant Network Service Provider. - (d) The negotiation of access standards in relation to this clause S5.3a.14 must involve AEMO under clause 5.3.4A(c) of the Rules. - (e) The Network Service Provider is not liable for any loss or damage incurred by the Market Network Service Provider or any other person as a consequence of a fault on either the power system, or within the Market Network Service Provider's facility.
+- (a) Minimum access standard: If a Connection Applicant requires that its market network service facility be automatically disconnected from the power system in response to abnormal conditions arising from the power system, the relevant protection system or control system must not disconnect the facility for conditions under which it must continuously operate or must withstand under a provision of the Rules. - (b) There is no automatic access standard for this technical requirement. - (c) For the purposes of this clause S5.3a.14, the abnormal conditions include: - (1) frequency outside the extreme frequency excursion tolerance limits; - (2) sustained and uncontrollable DC current beyond a short term current rating for the period assigned to that rating; - (3) DC voltage above the voltage maximum rating or sustained below any lower limit for stable operation; - (4) voltage to frequency ratio beyond a transformer magnetic flux based voltage to frequency rating; - (5) sustained voltage fluctuations at the connection point beyond the level determined under clause S5.1.5(a); - (6) sustained harmonic voltage distortion at the connection point beyond the level determined under clause S5.1.6(a); - (7) sustained negative phase sequence voltage at the connection point beyond the level determined under clause S5.1.7(a); and - (8) any similar condition agreed between the Market Network Service Provider and AEMO after consultation with each relevant Network Service Provider. - (d) The negotiation of access standards in relation to this clause \$5.3a.14 must involve AEMO under clause 5.3.4A(c) of the Rules. - (e) The Network Service Provider is not liable for any loss or damage incurred by the Market Network Service Provider or any other person as a consequence of a fault on either the power system, or within the Market Network Service Provider's facility.